 Related page: CBD For cats

-Topical or ingestible CBD products may help stimulate the ECS.
+Topical or ingestible CBD products, like CBD oil, may help stimulate the ECS.
 These interactions may help provide relief and promote a sense of calmness.
 Relief of itching and irritation should cause your cat to scratch less, promoting quicker recovery.

 Home Remedies For Mange in Cats – Final Thoughts